 Week Without Violence

 Week Without Violence is part of a global movement with YWCAs across the country and around the world to end violence against women and girls.
 At YWCA, we know that not all violence is acknowledged or responded to equally and that some victims go unrecognized altogether.
-That’s why, for more than 20 years, YWCA has set aside one week in October as a Week Without Violence.
-Join us each third week of October to share information and stories, advocate, with a common goal in mind: together, we can end gender-based violence.
+That’s why, for more than 20 years, YWCA has set aside one week in October as a Week Without Violence to share information and stories, advocate, with a common goal in mind: together, we can end gender-based violence.

 Survivors of domestic violence or anyone looking for guidance on how to help someone else can visit CTSafeConnect.org 24/7 and connect with an advocate via call, text, live chat or email.
 Connecticut’s 169 cities and towns.One domestic violence resource hub.